 Because this "Choices-and-Constraints" perspective provides a larger space and dynamism for creative patterns to happen, we have chosen it to model our problem.
-Instead of a rule-based mechanism that outputs a certain set of answers, we propose an explorative method that allows any possible answer, a combination of choices, to be explored to the extent that basic constraints allow. automatic Assorted with and interactive exploration moves towards evaluations, the generating more beautiful patterns in a customized manner.
+Instead of a rule-based mechanism that outputs a certain set of answers, we propose an explorative method that allows any possible answer, a combination of choices, to be explored to the extent that basic constraints allow.
+Assorted automatic and with interactive evaluations, the exploration moves towards generating more beautiful patterns in a customized manner.